 - Residential care that allows your loved one to take in the therapeutic atmosphere of the setting

-- Family therapy that helps bring in loved ones for building bridges and re-establishing healthy communication opportunities
+- Family therapy that helps bring in loved ones to build bridges and re-establishing healthy communication opportunities

 - Psychotherapy that uncovers triggers and offers solutions